Complaints and Appeals Policy

 Customers can make a complaint in whichever way is easiest for them, for example by telephone or letter.
 You can also use the contact page on our website or email directly to email@example.com

-Customers who would prefer to submit a complaint in writing should use the following address Locomotivation, 40-42 High Street, Poole, Dorset, BH15 1BT
+Customers who would prefer to submit a complaint in writing should use the following address Locomotivation, 3 Parkstone Road, Poole, Dorset, BH15 2NN.

-The complaint will either be resolved, or an outlined course of action will be sent to you within 10 working days.
+The complaint will either be resolved, or an outlined course of action will be sent to you within 5 working days.
+If you feel the response is not acceptable and want to appeal against this, you may do so by contacting the Operations Director Matthew Williams on 01202 567204.

 Any actions required will be recorded and used as part of Locomotivation’s ongoing performance review to ensure that it will not happen again in the future.